 States may use a portion of their capitalization grant from EPA as “set-asides” to help communities support water systems with non-infrastructure needs (such as building technical, managerial, and financial capacities of their water systems).
 States may use the set-asides to fund several types of source water protection activities, such as administering source water protection programs, providing technical assistance, and funding implementation activities.
-The American Water Infrastructure Act of 2018 expanded source water protection eligibilities under the DWSRF Program Local Assistance set-aside (often referred to as the 15% set-aside).
-Read the Expanded Source Water Protection Related Eligibilities under DWSRF's Local Assistance and Other State Program Set Aside memo.
+The American Water Infrastructure Act of 2018 expanded source water protection eligibilities under the DWSRF Program Local Assistance and other State Programs set-aside (often referred to as the 15% set-aside).
+Read the Expanded Source Water Protection Related Eligibilities under DWSRF's Local Assistance and Other State Programs Set Aside memo.

 Examples of activities that can be supported by set-asides include:

 - Development (or update) of source water assessments;